AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ## Exclusions

-You can find the Exclusions tab by tapping second icon in the bottom bar.
+You can find the Exclusions tab by tapping the second icon in the bottom bar.
 There you will see two exclusion lists, for *Regular* and *Selective* modes.

 In *Regular* mode, the VPN works for all websites except the excluded ones.
 Conversely, in *Selective* mode, the VPN only works for websites from the list.